What are the possible side effects of TECARTUS?

 • You will be monitored where you received your treatment daily for at least 7 days for patients with MCL and at least 14 days for patients with ALL after the infusion.

-• You should plan to stay close to the location where you received your treatment for at least 4 weeks after getting TECARTUS.
+• You should plan to stay close to a certified healthcare facility for at least four weeks after getting TECARTUS.
 Your healthcare provider will help you with any side effects that may occur.

 • You may be hospitalized for side effects.
 Your healthcare provider will discharge you if your side effects are under control and it is safe for you to leave the hospital.